-CHAPTER 2: BUDGET POSITION AND OUTLOOK
+CHAPTER 3: BUDGET POSITION AND OUTLOOK

-- The revised 2006-07 net result from transactions for the general government sector is \$418.6 million, an increase of \$101.8 million compared with the May 2006 Budget estimate of \$316.8 million.
-This increase mainly reflects higher than originally projected taxation income and Commonwealth specific purpose grants. - The net result from transactions is expected to average \$404.8 million a year from 2007-08 to 2009-10. - Including the non-cash impact of actuarial adjustments and revaluations, the net result for the general government sector is projected to be a surplus of \$513.9 million in 2006-07, which is higher than the May 2006 Budget estimate of a \$275.6 million surplus, reflecting better-than-expected returns on superannuation assets. - Net infrastructure investment is projected to be \$3 125.1 million in 2006-07.
-Over the forward estimate period, from 2007-08 to 2009-10, net infrastructure investment is expected to average \$3 390.4 million a year. - Net debt is projected to increase from \$1 769.1 million as at 30 June 2006 (or 0.8 per cent of GSP) to \$7 588.7 million by 30 June 2010 (or 2.7 per cent of GSP). - The broader measure of net financial liabilities is projected to increase from \$14 665.6 million as at 30 June 2006 (or 6.3 per cent of GSP) to \$21 061.0 million by 30 June 2010 (or 7.5 per cent of GSP).
+- The revised 2006-07 net result from transactions for the general government sector is \$374 million, an increase of \$57 million compared with the May 2006 Budget estimate of \$317 million.
+This increase mainly reflects higher than originally projected taxation income and Commonwealth specific purpose grants. - The 2006-07 Budget Update shows that the Government has commenced implementing its election commitments.
+Since the publication of the Pre-Election Budget Update, policy decisions taken to date and other changes have reduced the net result from transactions by \$45 million in 2006-07, and \$52 million a year on average over the remainder of the forward estimates period. - The net result from transactions is expected to average \$352 million a year from 2007-08 to 2009-10. - Including the non-cash impact of actuarial adjustments and revaluations, the net result for the general government sector is projected to be a surplus of \$174.4 million in 2006-07, reflecting the impact of market and bond rate movements on superannuation liabilities. - Net infrastructure investment is projected to be \$3.1 billion in 2006-07.
+Over the forward estimates period, from 2007-08 to 2009-10, net infrastructure investment is expected to average \$3.4 billion a year. - The Government will improve quality, access and equity in service delivery to all Victorians through the implementation of its 2006 election commitments and 2006-07 Budget initiatives.
+The net impact of election commitments published in Labor's Financial Statement 2006 total approximately \$64 million in 2006-07, \$173 million in 2007-08, \$126 million in 2008-09, \$155 million in 2009-10 and \$153 million in 2010-11.
+The cost of funding asset investment commitments is estimated to total approximately \$3 277 million.
+Three of these commitments have been formally approved by the Government and are incorporated into the estimates published in this 2006-07 Budget Update (see Appendix C, Election Commitments Implementation Report Card).